 The case is seeking $200,000 in damages and is the smallest of four suits AMSC is pursuing in China against its former largest customer, the Devens, Massachusetts-based company said in an e-mailed statement yesterday.

 AMSC is seeking a total of more than $1.2 billion in damages from China’s biggest turbine maker for allegedly violating sales contracts and stealing its technology.
 Sinovel stopped accepting contracted shipments in March 2011.
 A former AMSC employee in Austria pleaded guilty in September to charges including economic espionage for passing software to Sinovel.

 A provincial court dismissed the $200,000 case in February and AMSC filed its appeal with China’s Supreme People’s Court in April.
 The copyright infringement suit also names Dalian Guotong Electric Co. as a defendant.

 AMSC said in the statement that there is a “significant amount of evidence that its copyrighted software is being infringed.”

 International Business Machines Corp.
-(IBM)’s “bring your own device” policy has some downsides, Jeanette Horan, the company’s chief information officer, said in an interview published in the Massachusetts Institute of Technology’s Technology Review magazine.
+(IBM:US)’s “bring your own device” policy has some downsides, Jeanette Horan, the company’s chief information officer, said in an interview published in the Massachusetts Institute of Technology’s Technology Review magazine.